apache/cordova-docs/docs/en/edge/cordova/events/events.deviceready.md

 Details
 -------

-This is a very important event that every Cordova application should use.
+This event is essential to any application.
+It signals that Cordova's device APIs have loaded and are ready to access.

 Cordova consists of two code bases: native and JavaScript.
 While the native code loads, a custom loading image displays.
 However,